adfinis/virtesk/doc/goldimage.md

 # Windows Goldimage

-How to create and seal a windows goldimage and use it as a RHEV/Ovirt VmTemplate
+How to create and seal a windows goldimage and use it as a RHEV/Ovirt VmTemplate.

 -------------------------------------------------